hoodiehq-archive/documentation/techdocs/api/client/hoodie.account.md

 <br />

-SignUp creates a new user account on the Hoodie server.
+`signUp` creates a new user account on the Hoodie server.
 The account is confirmed automatically, after the user-specific database has been created, where all the user's data gets automatically synchronized to.